thewh1teagle/rookie/README.md

 look at [config.rs](https://github.com/thewh1teagle/rookie/blob/main/rookie-rs/src/config.rs) to see what configurations is needed.

+## Gotchas

+This library may trigger a password prompt on Linux systems when accessing browser cookies.

+Be prepared to enter your administrator password when prompted.

 ## Testing Dates  (dd/mm/yy)

 Browser  |  Linux   |  MacOS   | Windows  |